courk/openflexure-delta-stage/docs/transmission_illumination.md

 # Transmission illumination

-These instructions show you how to add transmission illumination to your delta stage.
+These instructions show you how to add transmission illumination and optics module to your delta stage.

 {{BOM}}